mirage/mirage-www/tmpl/wiki/hello-world.md

 Notice that we refer to the module name as a string (`"Unikernel.Hello"`) when calling `foreign`, instead of directly as an OCaml value.
-The `mirage` command-line tool evaluates this configuration file at build-time and outputs a `main.ml` that has the concrete values filled in for you, with the exact modules varying by which backend you selected (e.g. Unix or Xen).
+The `mirage` command-line tool evaluates this configuration file at build time and outputs a `main.ml` that has the concrete values filled in for you, with the exact modules varying by which backend you selected (e.g. Unix or Xen).

-MirageOS mirrors the unikernel model on UNIX as far as possible: your application is built as a unikernel which needs to be instantiated and run whether on UNIX or on Xen.
-When your unikernel is run, it starts much as a VM on Xen does -- and so must be passed references to devices such as the console, network interfaces and block devices on startup.
+MirageOS mirrors the unikernel model on Unix as far as possible: your application is built as a unikernel which needs to be instantiated and run whether on Unix or on Xen.
+When your unikernel is run, it starts much like a VM on Xen does—and so it must be passed references to devices such as the console, network interfaces and block devices on startup.

 In this case, this simple `hello world` example requires some notion of time, so we register a single `Job` consisting of